 If you have an institutional or corporate author (eg. The New York Aids Research Group), click on the "Add Corporate Author" link, and enter the name of the group.
 Corporate authors have no institutional affiliation, and can not be designated as a presenter.
 Usually corporate authors are listed at the end of the list of authors.

 Number of Presenters Allowed

 Choose the subject which most closely matches your abstract from the pull down list.
-The Committee reserves the right to change the subjects, and move abstracts between subjects as it sees fit.
+The Scientific and Professional Programme Committee (SPPC) reserves the right to change the themes, and move abstracts between themes as it sees fit.